jermspeaks/christmas-adventure/DECISIONS.md

 **Title:** Questioning Marcus About the Rare Books

 **Referenced by:**
+- `section-101.md` (choice: "Press him on the details")
+- `section-102.md` (choice: "Compare the collection to the catalog")
 - `section-41.md` (choice: "Question him about the rare book collection")
+- `section-65.md` (choice: "Check if he had access to the rare books")
+- `section-68.md` (choice: "Investigate if Marcus was selling books to Alistair")

 ### section-550.md